fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 Regarding the technical requirements:

-- Current block number returned by `BLOCKNUMBER` is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
+- Current block number returned by `NUMBER` is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
 - The Chain ID is hardcoded but can be modified by editting the `CHAIN_ID` constant of the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
-- The implementation may support any past release of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
+- The implementation may support any past release of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
 - The current version of the `raw` action always check is the sender address has an EOSIO account associated with it (as understood from the requirements).
 To relax this requirement for signed transactions, please comment line 448 of [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)]
 - For testing, one can easily query any EVM account for its contents using the `inspect` action which takes an 160-bit address as argument